New Research and Applications for Teaching Reading Workshop

 Demand

 The demand for the workshop’s content and activities stems from the continued and consistent presence of struggling readers, including those who do not speak English as their primary language, in classrooms throughout the country.
 Teachers and related professionals are faced with choosing among products promoted by commercial publishers and some “tried and true” practices which do not effectively address the needs of these students.
-The workshop offers updated, research-based perspectives on assessing and addressing the needs of struggling readers across several of the five reading pillars and extends those practices to academic language.
+The workshop offers updated, research-based perspectives on assessing and addressing the needs of struggling readers across the traditional five reading pillars and extends those practices to academic language.

 Learning Objectives